 Asia Pacific Economic Cooperation (APEC)

-The most recent APEC Summit was held in Manila, Philippines November 18 and 19, 2015.
-At APEC 2015, ministers and leaders focused their attention on trade and investment in the Asia-Pacific region and how to support sustained and quality growth.
+Under the theme “Quality Growth and Human Development”, the most recent APEC Summit was held in Lima, Peru from November 19-20, 2016.
+At APEC 2016, ministers and leaders focused their attention on trade and investment in the Asia-Pacific region and how to support sustained and quality growth.
 Other considerations included how to promote social inclusion, institution building and environmental responsibility in order to foster growth for the future.

 The Asia-Pacific Economic Cooperation (APEC) forum was established in 1989 and has become the pre-eminent economic forum in the Asia-Pacific region.
 Its primary purpose is to facilitate economic growth and prosperity in the region, with the vision of creating a seamless regional economy.
 APEC pursues these objectives through trade and investment liberalization, business facilitation and economic and technical cooperation.

 APEC aims to strengthen regional economic integration by removing impediments to trade and investment “at the border”, enhancing supply chain connectivity "across the border" and improving the business environment "behind the border".
 It endeavours to improve the operating environment for business by reducing the cost of cross-border trade, improving access to trade information and simplifying regulatory and administrative processes.
 APEC also helps member economies build the institutional capacity to implement and take advantage of the benefits of trade and investment reform.
-APEC supports the multilateral trade negotiations underway in the World Trade Organization and complements the goals of the G-20 Framework for Strong, Sustainable and Balanced Growth in the Asia-Pacific Region.
+APEC supports the multilateral trade negotiations underway in the World Trade Organization and complements the goals of the G-20.

 Private-sector engagement is central to APEC's success.
 The APEC Business Advisory Council (ABAC), established in 1995, represents the interests of business in APEC.
 ABAC is composed of up to three members from each of the 21 member economies, with business representatives appointed by APEC leaders.
 The annual APEC CEO Summit and regular industry dialogues also provide opportunities for regional business leaders to interact with APEC leaders and address key issues affecting business in the region.